 Whether you’re pregnant, caring for a new baby or chasing after a toddler, you’ve got a lot on your mind.
 The COVID-19 (coronavirus) pandemic may have you understandably anxious.
 The information and resources in the links below can help.

-Wondering about the COVID-19 vaccines?
+COVID-19 vaccines are now recommended for everyone ages 6 months and up, including pregnant and breastfeeding women.
 Get answers to frequently asked questions, including whether these vaccines are safe for pregnant or breastfeeding women and why they’re not yet authorized for kids under age 5.

 Call your healthcare provider if you’re concerned about your health or your child’s well-being.
 Many providers now have different policies in place for well- and sick-visits; find out in advance how these affect you and your child.